state-space-models/cuthbert/docs/examples/dynamax_integration.md

 ## Build `cuthbert` Kalman filter from `dynamax` model

-The key to integrating `dynamax` with `cuthbert` is to extract the model matrices and wrap them in `cuthbert's parameter extraction functions.
+The key to integrating `dynamax` with `cuthbert` is to extract the model matrices and wrap them in `cuthbert`'s parameter extraction functions.

 ```{.python #dynamax-build-cuthbert-filter}
 def build_cuthbert_kalman_filter_from_dynamax(lgssm_model, lgssm_params, observations):